Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 docker push $ECR_PYTHON_URL:3.10-slim-buster
 ```

-from the dockerfile of backend-fask change the following line
+from the dockerfile of backend-fask change the following line:
 ```
 FROM python:3.10-slim-buster